-NELC Computer Lab

-There are two new Macs and one PC in the NELC Computer Lab.
-All of these computer are connected to a printer from which you are welcome to print.
-The administrative policies and procedures from the time you apply until you graduate.
+NELC Computer Lab There are two new Macs and one PC in the NELC Computer Lab.
+All of these administrative policies and procedures from the time you apply until you graduate.
 All necessary forms are available in the SAO office.
 Drop-in appointments are welcome based on the SAO's availability, but scheduled appointments are recommended for longer meetings.